Smoothing proximal gradient method for general structured sparse regression: Introduction

-In order to handle a more general class of structures such as tree or graph, various models that further extend group lasso and fused lasso have been proposed.
-While the standard group lasso assumes groups are separated, \emph{overlapping group lasso}, which introduces overlaps among groups so that each input can belong to multiple groups, allows us to incorporate more complex prior knowledge on the structure \citep{Bach:09}.
-As for fused lasso, \emph{graph-guided fused lasso} extends the chain structure to a general graph, where the fusion penalty is applied to each edge of the graph \citep{graph:09}.
-However, due to the non-separability of the penalty that arises from overlapping groups or graphs, the fast optimization method for the standard group lasso or fused lasso cannot be easily applied (e.g. no closed-form solution of the proximal operator).
-In principle, generic solvers such as the interior-point methods (IPM) could always be used to solve either a second-order cone programming (SOCP) or a quadratic programming (QP) formulation of the aforementioned problems, such approaches are computationally prohibitive even for problems of moderate size.
-Very recently, this problem has received excellent attentions from a number of papers~\citep{Bach:10, SSparse:10,Duchi:09,Jieping:10,Holger:09} which all strived to provide clever solutions to various subclasses of the structured-sparsity-inducing penalties; but as we survey in Section 2, they are still shy of reaching a simple, unified, and general solution to a broad class of structured sparse regression problems.
+Unfortunately, these algorithmic advancements have been outpaced by the emergence of more complex structures one would like to impose during shrinkage.
+For example, in order to handle a more general class of structures such as a tree or a graph over variables, various regression models that further extend the group lasso and fused lasso ideas have been recently proposed.
+Specifically, rather than assuming the variable groups to be nonoverlapping as in the standard group lasso, the \textit{overlapping group lasso} [\citet{Bach09}] allows each input variable to belong to multiple groups, thereby introducing overlaps among groups and enabling incorporation of more complex prior knowledge on the structure.
+Going beyond the standard fused lasso, the \textit{graph-guided fused lasso} extends the original chain structure over variables to a general graph over variables, where the fused-lasso penalty is applied to each edge of the graph [\citet{graph09}].
+Due to the nonseparability of the penalty terms resultant from the overlapping group or graph structures in these new models, the aforementioned fast optimization methods originally tailored for the standard group lasso or fused lasso cannot be readily applied here, due to, for example, unavailability of a closed-form solution of the proximal operator.
+In principle, generic convex optimization solvers such as the interior-point methods (IPM) could always be used to solve either a second-order cone programming (SOCP) or a quadratic programming (QP) formulation of the aforementioned problems; but such approaches are computationally prohibitive for problems of even a moderate size.
+Very recently, a great deal of attention has been given to devise practical solutions to the complex structured sparse regression problems discussed above in statistics and the machine learning community, and numerous methods have been proposed [\citet{Duchi09}, \citet{Bach10}, \citet{Jieping10}, \citet{SSparse10}, \citet{Ryan10}, \citet{Hua11a}].
+All of these recent works strived to provide clever solutions to various subclasses of the structured sparsity-inducing penalties; but, as we survey in Section \ref{secsummary}, they are still short of reaching a simple, unified and general solution to a broad class of structured sparse regression problems.